syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 > 💡 This error may be repeated many times as the reconcile loop will continue to try and reconcile after failures.

-In specific, you can see the `error` is stated as `"Website.kubecon.my.domain \"website-sample\" not found"` which means you now know that the error type `not found` indicates when the reconcile runs for a deleted resource.
+You can see the `error` is stated as `"Website.kubecon.my.domain \"website-sample\" not found"`.
+Now you now know that the error type `not found` indicates that the reconciler has run for a deleted resource.

 🫴🏾 Gracefully catching the delete error
 ==============